the-road-to-learn-react/the-road-to-react/manuscript/react-modern/custom-hooks.md

 };
 ~~~~~~~

 You've just created your first custom hook.
 If you're not comfortable with custom hooks, you can revert the changes and use the `useState` and `useEffect` hook as before, in the App component.
 However, knowing more about custom hooks gives you lots of new options.
-A custom hook can encapsulate non-trivial implementation details that should be kept away from a component; can be used in more than one React component; can be a composition of other hooks; and can even be open-sourced as an external library.
+A custom hook can encapsulate non-trivial implementation details that should be kept away from a component; can be used in more than one React component; can be a composition of other hooks, and can even be open-sourced as an external library.
 Using your favorite search engine, you'll notice there are hundreds of React hooks that could be used in your application without worry over implementation details.

 ### Exercises: